thesubtleties/obsidian-notes/Design Patterns/Static vs Instance vs Singleton - Part 1 - Memory and Execution Models.md

 console.log(`Memory per instance: ${(used2 - used1) / 100} bytes`);
 console.log(`Static data shared: ${MemoryTest.staticData === MemoryTest.staticData}`);
 ```

+**What to understand:** This demonstrates the memory savings of static data.
+The 1000-element array in `staticData` exists once no matter how many instances you create, while each instance gets its own 1000-element `instanceData` array.
+Creating 100 instances means 100 copies of instance data but still only one copy of static data.
+This is why static/singleton patterns are memory-efficient for shared resources.

 ## Import Time vs Runtime Behavior